30-Year-Old Right Wing – Tampa Bay Lightning

 Re-signed with the Lightning on a six-year, $34.8 million contract in June of 2014.

-Callahan scored the game-winning goal late in the third period and also had an assist in Saturday's win over Arizona.
+Callahan scored the game-winning goal late in the third period and also had an assist in Tuesday's 4-3 win over the Panthers.

 To instantly reveal our fantasy analysis of every player – including Ryan Callahan – simply subscribe now.